Amberdong27/2024SDD-Amber.D-Grow/Maintenance.md

 This application is run on a PWA system, where the SQL database is used for the study tips function.
 Most time related functions are run on the LocaleTime/Date function.
 Local Storage is also used to store task data.

-## Installation Requirements
+## Installation
-The application is run on a Express Web Server.
-The application is also split between public and private files where the public files should be pushed forwards for user use, while the private files are for the developer use.
+The application is run on a Express Web Server and is built of node.js, therefore it is a requirement for developers if they wish to run their own servers.
+The servers and application is run through the Tempe High School GitHub.
+The application is also split between public and private files where the public files should be pushed forwards for user use such as the htmls, css and js files.
+While the private files such as the database are for the developer use.

+#### Extra Notes:
+- Each HTML that has a js attached have the same name for ease of understanding (expect the clock.js and date.js made specifically for those functions)
+- All styling for every html is done in the globalStyle.css
+- Images can be found in the images folder in the public files

 ## Main Variables
 ### Study Timer